schorsch3000/techradar/README.md

 ## How To Use

+Type `npm run demo` to see a demo built with webpack.
-See the samples folder and the webpack.config.js on how to visualize your data on a radar.
+See the samples folder and the webpack.config.js on how to visualize your data on a radar and how it works in detail.

 ## Contribute

-All tasks are defined in `package.json`.

-Pull requests are welcome; please write tests whenever possible.
+Pull requests are very welcome; please write tests whenever possible.